zencart/documentation/content/release/archive_whatsnew/_index.md

 ---
-title: Archive of Older What's New
+title: Archive of What's New documents
-description: Older lists of features and bug fixes by release
+description: Lists of features and bug fixes by release
 weight: 10
 noindex: yes
 layout: allpages